ZEPOSIA prescription costs:

 Your costs are determined by your pharmacy coverage, such as Medicare Part D, Medicare Advantage (Part C), by your coverage phase, and your income level.
 Use this link to learn about costs for Medicare drug coverage.

 Certain patients may be eligible for Low-Income Subsidy, also known as “Extra Help.”
 Use this link to learn more.

 Your out-of-pocket costs for ZEPOSIA are determined by your insurance provider.
 To find out what your costs may be, please call your UC Nurse Navigator (information below).*

 When covered, people with Medicaid may pay $0 to $20 per month for ZEPOSIA.
 To find out if you qualify for Medicaid, or to get more information about co-payments in your state, please visit the Medicaid website.

-If you need assistance with out-of-pocket costs, your UC Nurse Navigator can help by identifying co-pay assistance foundations that may be able to assist with treatment costs and/or getting access to ZEPOSIA.
+If you need further financial assistance, your UC Nurse Navigator can help you by identifying third-party charitable foundations that may be able to assist you.

 Ask a UC Nurse Navigator

 Monday to Friday, 8 AM to 8 PM ET.